andreimoment/tangomanual/README.md

 ### Found a typo or mistake?
 Have idea for a new mission?

-#### Create a github issue.
+#### Create a github issue

-GitHub issues is where people working on a project talk about specific issues and tasks.
+GitHub issues is a forum-like part of github where people converse about project-related issues and tasks.
 Here's [how to create an issue](https://help.github.com/articles/creating-an-issue/) (if you don't have a github account you'll be prompted to create one).

 Make sure you mention the mission number and be very specific.
 A good issue title would be "4-F: The steps in the description do not match the video."